Sanyo MBC-550/555

 rename it to .DMG and open it.
 Now you can copy the files. (does not work for MS-DOS v1.25)

-Sanyo MBC-555 boot code in ROM disassembly
+Sanyo MBC-555 boot code / BIOS in ROM disassembly

 • clears the screen, inits CRT, keyboard, loads bootsector from floppy and jumps to it